 The extended mission goal is to take an even closer look at the moon’s gravity field.
 To achieve this, GRAIL mission planners will halve their current operating altitude to the lowest altitude that can be safely maintained.

 “Orbiting at an average altitude of 14 miles (23 kilometers) during the extended mission, the GRAIL twins will be clearing some of the moon’s higher surface features by about 5 miles (8 kilometers),” said Joe Beerer of JPL, GRAIL’s mission manager.
 “If Ebb and Flow had feet, I think by reflex they’d want to pull them up every time they fly over a mountain.”

 Along with mission science, GRAIL’s MoonKAM (Moon Knowledge Acquired by Middle school students) education and public outreach program is also extended.
 To date over 70,000 student images of the moon have been obtained.
 The MoonKAM program is led by Sally Ride, America’s first woman in space, and her team at Sally Ride Science in collaboration with undergraduate students at the University of California in San Diego.

 The GRAIL mission is managed by JPL for NASA’s Science Mission Directorate in Washington.
-The mission is part of the Discovery Program managed at NASA’s Marshall Space Flight Center in Huntsville, Ala.
+The mission is part of the Discovery Program managed at NASA’s Marshall Space Flight Center in Huntsville, Alabama.
 NASA’s Deep Space Network is an international network of antennas that supports interplanetary spacecraft missions and radio and radar astronomy observations for the exploration of the solar system and the universe.
 The network also supports selected Earth-orbiting missions.
 Lockheed Martin Space Systems in Denver built the spacecraft.
 JPL is a division of the California Institute of Technology in Pasadena.